carloop/app-reminder/README.md

 Get the value of one of these variables with the CLI using `particle get my_carloop count`

+## Testing

+The app can be tested off device.
+Run `make tests` in the root of the project to run the off-device unit tests.

 ## License

 Copyright 2016 1000 Tools, Inc.